Advanced Search

 Errors on dashboard after updating using Proxmox-community scripts

-There seems to be an issue where some people are facing a problem where when they upgrade then it's giving them errors on the dashboard such as "network error" or others, that relates to the fact that the frontend built files is unable to communicate with the ...
+NOTE : This is for Version <1.4.2 and not applicable to V2 There seems to be an issue where some people are facing a problem where when they upgrade then it's giving them errors on the dashboard such as "network error" or others, that relates to the fact th...